jeromerg/NCase/src/NDocUtil.Doc/Readme.md

 - Then insert the EMF file with the option "Link to File"

-That's it: The snippets will be refreshed within the Powerpoint presentation automatically every run of unit tests!
+That's it: The snippets will be refreshed on every build inside your presentation!

 The result can be seen in [this presentation](./Presentation.pptx).